0xProject/0x-docs/docs/tx-relay-api/tx-relay-faq.md

 <details>

-<summary>What pairs are supported?</summary>
+<summary>What tokens are supported?</summary>

-_Tx Relay aggregates liquidity from 29 sources on Mainnet, and 24 sources on Polygon.
-A comprehensive set of liquidity sources is available_ [_here_](https://explorer.0x.org/liquiditySources?chains=Polygon&chains=Ethereum)_.
-Users will have access to any pair supported by those liquidity sources._
+Tx Relay API offers gasless approvals and gasless swaps for supported tokens.

+For gasless approvals:

+- You can find a list of tokens that work with gasless approvals in the [gasless approvals token list](/tx-relay-api/gasless-approvals-token-list)
+- Generally, these are tokens that support [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612).
+In otherwords, these are ERC-20s with the Permit function
+- You can also examine if a token supports gasless approvals at trade time, by observing the response from requests to [/tx-relay/v1/swap/quote](/tx-relay-api/api-references/get-tx-relay-v1-swap-quote#response).
+If the variable `isGaslessAvailable = true`, the token the user is selling supports gasless approvals.

+For gasless swaps, the following **sell** token lists are supported:

+- On Ethereum Mainnet, Tx Relay supports only selling ERC-20 tokens that are on [Uniswap's Token List](https://tokenlists.org/token-list?url=https://gateway.ipfs.io/ipns/tokens.uniswap.org).
+Note, you can **buy** any token on Ethereum, provided the `sellToken` is on Uniswap Tokenlist
+- On Polygon, Tx Relay supports selling all tokens that [Swap API](/0x-swap-api/introduction) supports on Polygon

-The only trades Tx Relay CANNOT support on those wherein the end-user is trying to sell a native token from their wallet (eg: selling ETH for USDC, on Mainnet).
+Note, the only trades Tx Relay CANNOT support are those where end-user is trying to sell a native token from their wallet (eg: selling ETH on Mainnet, or selling MATIC on Polygon).
 This is because native tokens are typically not ERC-20s, so they do not support the `transferFrom` function, which the metatransaction relay system underlying Tx Relay utilizes.
+In this case, we’d recommend using the [Swap API](https://docs.0x.org/0x-api-swap/api-references/get-swap-v1-quote), wherein the user will pay for the gas of the transaction, with the chain’s native token.
+Otherwise, you can recommend your users to wrap their ETH into WETH (or equivalent, in other chains).

 </details>